 When setting quorum, you may want to consider:

-The pass rate is the percentage of votes cast that need to be in favor for the proposal to be accepted.
+Support threshold, sometimes called pass rate, is the percentage of votes cast that need to be in favor for the proposal to be accepted.

-The most typical pass rate to set is 50%, meaning a simple majority is needed when there is a yes/no vote.
+The most typical support threshold is 50%, meaning a simple majority is needed when there is a yes/no vote.
 Or, if you want more community buy-in for votes to pass, a 2/3rd pass rate is a good level.

 The voting period is how long the vote is active.

 While there is no magic number for how long your vote should last, the most common period is 7 days.
 Anything between 3-14 days is typical.

 The primary considerations for setting your voting period are:

 Here are a few examples of active DAOs’ thresholds:

 One of the best ways to start is to experiment with what works for your context.
 You can do this with low stakes decisions, starting with low thresholds, and moving them up if necessary.
 For example, Lido was founded in early 2021, and didn’t implement their 12-24 hour time lock voting period until over 16 months after their formation.
 Safe experimentation, even later in the DAO’s life, is essential.